PGY1 Community-Based Pharmacy Residency Structure

 • Participation in the University of Texas at Austin College of Pharmacy (UTCOP) residents’ Pharmacotherapy Seminar every Friday afternoon.
 The resident will be required to teach and lead discussions on at least one topic throughout the year, as assigned by the group coordinator, and to present one formal Pharmacotherapy Rounds (“Resident Rounds”).

-The resident will provide clinical staffing for the Transitions of Care pharmacy service (10 weekends minimum) not to exceed 16 hours per two-week period.
-During scheduled clinical staffing, the resident will have the opportunity to provide care for patients on the Transitions of Care work list, including in-person inpatient visits, coordination of care with the healthcare team to address clinical problems, and post-discharge telephone calls.
+The resident will provide clinical staffing for the Discharge Pharmacy and Transitions of Care pharmacy service (10 weekends minimum) not to exceed 16 hours per two-week period.
+During scheduled clinical staffing, the resident will have the opportunity to work in the University Health Discharge Pharmacy, provide care for patients on the Transitions of Care work list, including involvement in the hospital-at-home and meds-to-beds programs when applicable.

 This will supplement direct patient care skills developed in the outpatient setting to help the resident better understand and address patient needs across the continuum of care.